twentyOne2x/attnmarkets-docs/pages/mechanics/pt-yt-attnusd.md

 - **Yield Token (YT)** → the “cashflow leg” between now and a defined maturity.
 - **attnUSD** → a vault share token that holds a portfolio of PT/YT positions and stablecoins.

-The goal is to:
+The goals are to:

 - standardise how revenue-backed positions are represented on-chain,
-- make them composable with other fixed-income infrastructure (e.g. Exponent),
+- make them composable with fixed-income infrastructure on Solana (e.g. Exponent’s “Standardised Yield” framework),
 - and give LPs and integrators a clear picture of what backs attnUSD.

 This is a conceptual specification rather than a formal program spec.